swiftlang/swift/docs/SIL.rst

 Debug information is generally associated with allocations (alloc_stack or alloc_box) by having a Decl node attached to the allocation with a SILLocation.
 For declarations that have no allocation we have explicit instructions for doing this.
-This is used by 'let' declarations, which bind a value to a name and for var decls who are promoted into registers.
+This is used by 'val' declarations, which bind a value to a name and for var decls who are promoted into registers.
 The decl they refer to is attached to the instruction with a SILLocation.